Community and Well-Being

 Flourishing Fellows Program

-Designed to foster resilient, inclusive, relationship-based communities on campus, this program, piloting in 2022–2023, will train 12–15 diverse student leaders in the work of intentional community building and active peer engagement.
-Each Flourishing Fellow will commit to meeting 40 Emory students over the course of the year for friendly conversation over coffee, a stroll, or other connection, with weekly team gatherings as well as regular guidance and supervision from mentors in the Office of Spiritual and Religious Life.
+Designed to foster resilient, inclusive, relationship-based communities on campus, this program trains 20+ diverse student leaders in the work of community building and active peer engagement.
+Each Flourishing Fellow will commit to meeting 40 Emory students over the course of the year for friendly conversation.
+Whether it’s over coffee, walking home from the library or strolling through Lullwater, these conversations are intentional and emphasize presence and the p. with weekly team gatherings as well as regular guidance and supervision from mentors in the Office of Spiritual and Religious Life.

 Learn More about the Program